 Although many firms choose applicants armed with job-specific skills, most of them prefer hopefuls equipped with “people skills,” also called soft skills.
 Unlike hard skills (i.e. the teachable skill sets that allow people to do certain tasks), you can apply soft skills to almost all job titles and fields.
-But which soft skills employers want jobseekers to possess these days?
-Read on.
+But which soft skills employers want job seekers to possess these days?
+Read more.

 Soft Skills Employers Want from Job Hopefuls